Shane O'Neill, 3rd Earl of Tyrone: Old Irish Regiment

-The Spanish title of El Conde de Tyrone was conferred on Shane in 1626.
-Shane started using the title around the same time he assumed command as colonel of the Irish regiment.
-Like his O'Neill cousins and Irish refugees, Shane had ambitions to return to Ireland with the regiment to take back his lands and restore his family's rank.
-However, Philip IV prevented Shane from returning to Ireland, as his services were needed in the Spanish Netherlands.

-Shane used his influence with Pope Urban VIII to have his former tutor Hugh MacCaghwell installed as Archbishop of Armagh and Primate of All Ireland in early 1626.
-MacCaghwell died in September that year, and Shane organised the erection of a monument in the Sant'Isidoro a Capo le Case, a Catholic church in Rome.
+O'Neill began his military career in 1615 and assumed command of the "Regiment of Tyrone".
+(Note: According to Charles Patrick Meehan, O'Neill eventually succeeded to the rank of major-general.)
+Like his cousins and other Irish refugees, O'Neill had ambitions to return to Ireland with the regiment to take back his lands and restore his family's rank.
+O'Neill used his influence with Pope Urban VIII to have his former tutor Hugh MacCaghwell installed as Archbishop of Armagh and Primate of All Ireland in early 1626.
+MacCaghwell died in September that year, and O'Neill organised the erection of a monument in the Sant'Isidoro a Capo le Case, a Catholic church in Rome.